 When the surgery is closed, for urgent advice or treatment that is not life threatening, telephone 111.

 NHS 111 is free to call and is a fast and easy way to get the right help.
-If you call the surgery number when it is closed you will be redirected to NHS 111 but you will be charged for the call.
+If you call the surgery number when it is closed a message will advise you to ring 111

 Urgent Care Centre - walk-in